William B. Tolman

 William B. Tolman (born May 20, 1961, in Cleveland, Ohio) an American inorganic chemist focusing on the synthesis and characterization of model bioinorganic systems, and organometallic approaches towards polymer chemistry.
+He is currently the Al and Mary Agnes McQuinn Distinguished Chair and Dean of the College of Arts and Sciences at the University of St. Thomas (Minnesota).
 He has served as Editor in Chief of the ACS journal Inorganic Chemistry, and as a Senior Investigator at the NSF Center for Sustainable Polymers.
 Tolman is a Fellow of the American Association for the Advancement of Science and the American Chemical Society.

 Early life and education

 Tolman was born on May 20, 1961, in Cleveland, but grew up in Chelmsford, Massachusetts.
 He received his B.A. in chemistry from Wesleyan University in 1983, where he conducted organometallic chemistry research with Alan R. Cutler.
 With Cutler, Tolman studied the bimetallic activation of coordinated ligands of molybdenum cyclopentadienyl complexes.

 Tolman then moved on to graduate studies at the University of California, Berkeley, where he worked in the laboratory of Prof. K. Peter C. Vollhardt as a W. R. Grace Graduate Fellow.
 In Vollhardt's laboratory, Tolman studied photochemistry and ligand substitution reactions of bimetallic coordination complexes with the fulvalene ligand.
 Tolman graduated with a Ph.D. in chemistry in 1987.

 He then conducted his postdoc in the laboratory of Prof. Stephen J. Lippard at the Massachusetts Institute of Technology with the support of a fellowship from the American Cancer Society.
 With Prof. Lippard, Tolman synthesized novel ligands for coordination complexes that model the active sites of metalloproteins.
 He then synthesized complexes that model nonheme diiron proteins, and studied their reactivity with O_{2}.